 We are a non for profit mens shelter, rescue mission and soup kitchen.
 We do not accept government assistance and rely on the donations of friends and supporters of the ministry.
 Not only do we supply meals, shelter and clothing, but also hope through our Lord Jesus Christ.

 Ed Kannapel spent 12 hours a day on the streets.
 He searched under bridges and in abandoned buildings for the people who had fallen through the cracks.
 Some of these people had been kicked out of rescue missions for various reasons.
 Ed’s goal is to catch them before they fall through the last crack into hell.
 The streets are a familiar territory to Ed.
 After two traumatic years in Vietnam and a stint in a military mental hospital, Ed hopped a freight train and spent the next seventeen years on the road.
 Recovery gave him the opportunity to think about his life.
 When he happened upon a Christian television program, he decided to call the number.
 He told the woman he didn’t think Christ wanted a homeless bum.
 She told him that she used to be a prostitute.
 “What I’m saying is that if God can save a hooker, He can save you!”, she said.
 Then she read verses from the Bible showing how Christ Himself insisted He had come to save the ones that need Him most.
 On Groundhog Day, Ed likes to say, “I don’t know if the groundhog saw his shadow, but I saw the light of Christ that day.”
 God helped Ed connect with a group of Christian Street ministers.
 They trained Ed to be a street preacher and evangelist.
 Ed went on To Graduate from Slidell Baptist Seminary.
 Now he operates out of his home, post office box, and van.
 Ed has led street people to the Lord, even creating new church ministers.
 He has been God’s instrument to save prostitutes who now are married and have families, but Ed takes no credit.
 “I’m street-wise, but other than that, I’m no one special. ”In 2008 God sent Pastor Ed to Kankakee, IL.
-To start “The Last Door Gospel Rescue Mission” under the umbrella ministry of “Gift of God Street
+To start “The Last Door Gospel Rescue Mission” under the umbrella ministry of “Gift of God Street Church.

 Mitchel DeYoung came on staff in the fall of 2014 and was ordained in October of 2015.

 As a full time IT Professional, a student at Christian Leadership Institute and the Director at The Discipleship Center, my greatest aspiration is in teaching the Word of God to those that need to take that first step in following Jesus.
-I want those who are still in darkness to know that we may not all sin the same, but we are all in need of a savior and that puts us in the lifeboat.
+I want those who are still in darkness to know that we may not all sin the same, but we are all in need of a savior and that puts us in the same lifeboat together.

 If I were to use a passage in the Bible to describe Pastor Ed and Myself it would be Acts 4:13, paraphrasing, "When they saw their boldness, and perceived they were uneducated, common men, they were astonished, and they recognized that these men had been with Jesus."
 We don't have to be anybody special to be ambassadors for the King of Kings and Lord of Lords.